 Each signal type has a distinct line style that helps identify the kind of signal being transmitted.

-Tag numbers in P&ID diagrams help identify instrumentation and their function within a control loop.
+Tag numbers in P&ID diagrams help identify instrumentation and its function within a control loop.

 These are typically a combination of up to five letters followed by a unique loop number.